 You Either Love It Or Hate It

-Learning how to catch sea bass with lures can be one of the most exhilarating outdoor sports in the UK, or anywhere in the world If you’re a fisherman that is.
-Let’s face it, if you’re not into fishing then none of this will make any sense.
-People have compared fishing to Marmite, you either love it or hate it.
+Learning how to catch sea bass with lures can be one of the most exhilarating outdoor sports in the UK or anywhere in the world.
+If you’re a fisherman, that is.
+But, let’s face it, if you’re not into fishing, then none of this will make any sense.
+People have compared fishing to Marmite; you either love it or hate it.

-Lure fishing can be hard work, but when you get things right it can be sheer pandemonium.
-Those days are not always on the cards so you need to know you are doing things right from the off.
+Lure fishing can be hard work, but it can be sheer pandemonium when you get things right.
+Unfortunately, those days are not always on the cards, so you need to know you are doing things right from the off.

 The Right Tactics

-Like any sporting pastime normally you are going to get what you pay for.
-Don’t worry there are no affiliate links on this page, we are not here to promote products.
-Sometimes though having the ‘better gear’ for some things can be a great help.
+Like any sporting pastime, normally, you are going to get what you pay for.
+So don’t worry; there are no affiliate links on this page; we are not promoting products.
+Sometimes though, having the ‘better gear’ for some things can be a great help.
 Besides, there are loads of other pages on this website that can point you in the right direction as far as equipment goes.

-Here is a list of things you can take into consideration before we start chucking lures out into that sea.
+Here is a list of things you can consider before we start chucking lures out into that sea.